skiphansen/pano_hello_g1/README.md

 - Ethernet port
 - Audio

-## What is a Pano Logic device and why do I care?
+## What is a Panologic device and why do I care?

-Pano Logic was a Bay Area startup that manufactured tiny thin clients that were connected to a central server.
+Panologic was a Bay Area startup that manufactured tiny thin clients that were connected to a central server.
 The Pano devices have a Ethernet interface, a few USB ports, audio input and output ports, and one or two video ports.